Gaming12846/TrollPlus/README.md

 - troll.blacklist

 ## To-do list:
-- Improve control feature (Smooth it out (At the moment I have no idea how to do it xD))
+- Improve control feature (Smooth it out, at the moment I have no idea how to do it)
 - Add more features
-- Remove static spam
+- Clean up code (remove static spam)

-## Note:
+## Notes:
 - Always create a new configuration when updating!